-COVID-19 Announcement: Learning Communities will continue class requirements through asynchronous online learning methods.
-Students will receive more information from their Peer Leader via Blackboard.
+Learning Communities will continue through synchronous virtual learning.
+Students will receive information from their Peer Leader via Canvas and/or Microsoft Teams.

 Learning Communities at the University of Cincinnati are made up of diverse groups of students and faculty who come together because of shared academic interests to interact in two or more university courses.
 There are more than 100 different Learning Communities for students to choose from at UC.
 During Bearcats Bound Orientation, incoming freshmen have the opportunity to join a Learning Community based upon their major or area of academic interest.
 The partnerships that first-year students form with faculty, staff, and other students in Learning Communities provides a cohesive learning experience centered around courses that fulfill core requirements.
 To learn more about Learning Communities in your college, ask your advisor today!

 The Learning Community experience helps students: